Voce d’Amore (Voice of Love)

 • In Phuket, the couple deepens their bond, finding peace and renewal amid the island’s tranquil beaches and vibrant culture.

-• Margherita performs “Sogno Nordico” (Nordic Dream) in Stockholm and “Notte di Svezia” (Night of Sweden) in Gothenburg, reflecting her inner peace and emotional growth.
+• She performs “Sogno Nordico” (Nordic Dream) in Stockholm and “Notte di Svezia” (Night of Sweden) in Gothenburg, reflecting her inner peace and emotional growth.

 • In London, Margherita and Francesco’s joint performance of “Sogno di Londra” (Dream of London) symbolizes their deepening love and artistic unity amid growing external pressures.